Registered Sex Offenders

 Washington state law permits notifications about Level III offenders that include relevant, accurate and necessary information.
 This information MAY BE disclosed to the public at large.

-Current List of Level III Registered Sex Offender(s) on Campus (Summer 2018)
+Current List of Level III Registered Sex Offender(s) on Campus (Fall 2018)

 The King County (WA) Sheriff's Office is responsible for maintaining this registry.

 More information is available from the Shoreline Community College Safety & Security department or from the King County Sex Offender Search website.